-In order to add these custom fields to your CSV export, you need to map them into Users Insights.
-To make it easier you may want to use the Extended WooCommerce Customer Management for Users Insights plugin.
-This plugin allows you easily map custom fields and custom meta data by choosing one of the keys you already have in your WordPress database.
-In this way you don’t have to add them manually.
-So you just need to go to Users Insights > Custom Fields and add the fields you want, for instance, the shipping address.
+To add these custom fields to your CSV export, you need to map them into Users Insights.
+You may want to use the Extended WooCommerce Customer Management for Users Insights plugin to make it easier.
+This plugin lets you easily map custom fields and meta data by choosing one of the keys you already have in your WordPress database.
+In this way, you don’t have to add them manually.
+So you need to go to Users Insights > Custom Fields and add the fields you want, for instance, the shipping address.

-Please note that this will work only with registered customers and not guest customers.
-Now we have this field in our columns, we can easily add this extra meta data in your WooCommerce users export.
-In order to do that, just make sure you have this WooCommerce column visible in the table.
+Please note that this will work only with registered customers, not guest ones.
+Now we have this field in our columns, we can easily add this extra meta data to your WooCommerce user’s export.
+To do that, ensure you have this WooCommerce column visible in the table.
 In our case, we’ll use the shipping data from WooCommerce (country and city).

 You could use the same process to create a different WooCommerce CSV export for other custom fields.
-We have a more detailed tutorial on how to export WooCommerce customers addresses if you want to get a more detailed explanation.
+We have a more detailed tutorial on exporting WooCommerce customer addresses if you want a more detailed explanation.

-How to export WooCommerce customers by orders and products data
+How to export WooCommerce customers by orders and product data

-Having the ability for filter our customers by their order data opens the possibility to create custom exports of our WooCommerce customers based on their purchase data.
-This includes order data like: number of orders, first order data, last order data, lifetime value, products in wishlist etc. Here is a table of all the WooCommerce order data that can be included in the export file:
+The ability to filter our customers by their order data opens up the possibility of creating custom exports of our WooCommerce customers based on their purchase data.
+This includes order data like the number of orders, first order data, last order data, lifetime value, and products in the wishlist.
+Here is a table of all the WooCommerce order data that can be included in the export file:

 |WooCommerce export||WooCommerce Subscriptions export||WooCommerce Memberships export|